Trump suggests Chinese migrants are in the US to build an 'army.' The migrants tell another story

 He was one of the few who made the trip with his family.
 He shares a bunk bed and sofa with his wife and two sons in a temporary home in Flushing where he has placed an American flag on the wall.

+Li said they fled China last year, after he participated in a gathering over the future of a local mosque that was broken up by riot police and he feared his own arrest.
+He chose the U.S. because it is a free society, where his children have learned to recite from the Quran.

-When his sons are at school, he studies for a commercial driver’s license.
-He hopes to find a job and start paying taxes.
+He said the migrants he encountered on his journey all left China for the U.S. to try to improve their prospects in life, and he was grateful for that opportunity.
+When his sons are at school, he studies for a commercial driver’s license and then hopes to find a job and start paying taxes.

 “Now that I have brought my family here, I want to have a stable life here,” he said.
 “I would like to pay back.”